josh/tofu-age-encryption/README.md

 tofu-age-encryption provides an external encryption method for [OpenTofu](https://opentofu.org/) using [age](https://age-encryption.org/).

+OpenTofu already encrypts state with a symmetric key derived from a shared passphrase, which every operator must share and rotate together.
+This project replaces that workflow with age's asymmetric key pairs so operators keep private keys, list their own recipients, and rotate access without redistributing a secret.

 ## Usage

 1. Ensure the following environment variables are set: